DhruvinChawda/Sheldon-and-Amy---Personalized-Desktop-Voice-Assistants/README.md

 # Sheldon-and-Amy--Personalized-Desktop-Voice-Assistants
-Meet Sheldon and Amy - my personalized desktop assistants.
+NOTE : This is only rough draft this is not a full code of the project Meet Sheldon and Amy - my personalized desktop assistants.
 Sheldon helps me with my tasks and knowledge and facts whereas for chatting purpose Amy is always there.